31 Of The Best Answers To The Question: What Is The Point Of Life?

 But if you believe that consciousness and memory end at the point of death, then the question is troubling indeed.

 How do you make your one relatively short existence matter in the larger scheme of things?
+Is there a point to life when your lifespan is so finite?

 In a hundred years, will anyone even know you existed — or care?